s59762/app_starter/README.md

 ## How to use

 1.  clone this repo.
 2.  `cp -r app_starter YOUR_PROJECT_NAME` and goto project path.
 3.  exec `bin/setup` in terminal for setting up application.
 4.  global search for `RENAME:`, change name for your project instead of `AppStarter` or `app_starter_`
 5.  `bin/server` to start services.
 6.  using `rails s` for development server.

 After all, go to `http://localhost:3000` and start coding!

-### Suggestion
+### Requirement

-You can use [rails-dashboard](https://www.npmjs.com/package/rails-dashboard) for booting up rails server.
-But be careful rails server maybe shutdown randomlly after update application config or `Gemfile`.
+We using [overmind](https://github.com/DarthSim/overmind) instead of foreman for booting up services that defined in Procfile.
+Please check if `overmind` are installed in your system before using `bin/server` script.

 ### Warning!

 `bin/setup` should **ONLY** execute at very first time.
 This script will remove git history and re-init for project.

-## Extra functions
+## Extra features

 ### Remote pry